rengav13/portfolio-readable/README.md

 ## Description

 This is a content comment web app developed for the final assessment for Udacity's Redux course.
-In this app the users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
+In this app, the users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
 Users will be able to edit and delete posts and comments.

-The app was developed in react.
-Besides that, it integrates with other libraries, mainly with redux for state management, axios for API communication, and material UI for front-end design.
+The app was developed in react with additional libraries, like: redux for state management, axios for REST communication, and material UI for front-end design.

+## Demo

 <img src="/readable-demo.gif" />

-## Run Application

-At first, it's needed to install the dependencies of front-end and back-end, then run the application
+## Installation and Running

-* To install the dependencies and start the API server:
+* Install dependencies for API server:
     - `cd api-server`
     - `npm install`

+* Run the API server:
     - `node server`

-* To install the dependencies and start the front-end, open another terminal window, and run:
+* Install dependencies for front end:
     - `cd app`
     - `npm install`

+* Run the front end:
     - `npm start`

 ## Front end structure & organization